 When leasing a device, you can get a device at a cheaper upfront cost by signing a two year contract.
 At the end, you can either bring it back to the provider (in good working condition) or keep the device and pay the difference between the regular price of the phone and the discounted price you have paid.
 Depending on the carrier, it’s available with tiered plans and financing.

 Leasing is a great way to save on the cost of a new device and is perfect for users who switch phones every two years.
-While leasing has many advantages, you lose the device after two year unless you pay it off and it’s often only available for in-store purchases.
+While leasing has many advantages, you lose the device after two year unless you pay it off.
+Another thing to note is that it is often only available for in-store purchases.

 Learn more about leasing your device in our article about phone leasing in Canada.

 Is cell phone finance worth it?

 Taking all these developments over device financing into account, it is important to consider whether cell phone finance is even worth it or would you be better off saving up and paying upfront for the device you want.